 Q: I almost bumped into this little beast this morning.
 He is about 3/4-inch across and was in the middle of a large web about 6-feet off the ground in a shady area.
 He looks like he forgot to take of his Halloween costume!

 A: It’s a spiny orbweaver spider, Gasteracantha cancriformis.
+Some folks call it a crab spider.

 Like most spiders, it is interesting but not poisonous.